Animal Man: Countdown to Adventure

 Animal Man joined Adam Strange and Starfire in the series titled Countdown to Adventure written by Adam Beechen.
 The first issue reveals that his family has been caring for Starfire, who still has not regained her powers.
 Buddy convinces Ellen to let Starfire stay and act as a nanny to his two children.
 When a strange form of madness infects the people of San Diego, he and Starfire team up to stop it.
 Buddy's closeness to Starfire has made Ellen disgruntled, thinking that Buddy is in love with her.
 Buddy's powers have been in a state of flux, not working at all at some times and manifesting strange abilities at others, such as creating a whirlwind or firing energy beams.
 Once their extraterrestrial trip is done, Starfire leaves the Baker home, telling them that they will always be in her heart.

 Anansi

 In Justice League of America vol. 2 #25, Buddy is drawn into Vixen's animal totem and captured by the trickster god Anansi, who claims to be the one who gave Buddy his powers, having disguised himself as the aliens (whilst reminding Vixen and Buddy that he constantly lies).
 Anansi also mentions that Buddy's new powers were a side effect of his manipulation of Earth's morphogenic field.
 After escaping the totem and defeating Anansi, Animal Man went back to the JLA Headquarters to thank the JLA for their aid.
 The Black Canary and Wonder Woman told Buddy that there is a seat for him in the JLA.
 Buddy declined, choosing to focus on his family and remain a part-timer.
-Buddy used the JLA teleporter to return home to his wife and kids in San Diego.
+Buddy used the JLA teleporter to return home to his wife and children in San Diego.